torchbox/wagtail-grapple/docs/contents.rst

    -  Search (on all models)

 -  Custom Image & Document model support
--  Advanced headless preview functionality buit using GraphQL Subscriptions to enable Page previews on any device!
+-  Advanced headless preview functionality built using GraphQL Subscriptions to enable Page previews on any device!
 -  Gatsby Image support (both base64 and SVG tracing)!